Jose Bantolo

-José Salmorin Bantolo (born November 12, 1960) is a Filipino prelate of the Roman Catholic Church who currently serves as the bishop of the Diocese of Masbate.
+Jose Salmorin Bantolo (November 12, 1960 – December 13, 2025) was a Filipino prelate of the Roman Catholic Church who at the time of his death was the bishop of the Diocese of Masbate.
 He was appointed to the episcopacy by Pope Benedict XVI on March 19, 2011, and was consecrated on August 22, 2011.

 Early life and education

-Bantolo was born on November 12, 1960, in Guisijan, Laua-an, Antique, Philippines.
+Bantolo was born in Guisijan, Laua-an, Antique, Philippines on November 12, 1960.
 After completing secondary education, he pursued studies in philosophy at St. Peter Seminary and St. Anthony's College in Antique.
 He studied theology at San Jose Seminary in Quezon City before obtaining a Licentiate in Theology from the Pontifical Gregorian University in Rome in 2000.
-He furthered his studies in Applied Theology in Berkeley, California, USA.
+He furthered his studies in applied theology in Berkeley, California.

 Priesthood

 Bantolo was ordained a priest on April 21, 1986, for the Diocese of San Jose de Antique.
-He initially served as a parish priest at St. Augustine Parish in Patnongon, Antique.
-In 1988, he was appointed Rector of St. Peter Seminary in San Jose de Buenavista, Antique.
-In 2001, he was named Diocesan Treasurer, and in 2007, he became the President of St. Anthony's College in Antique.
-Prior to his episcopal appointment, he served as Vicar General of the Diocese of San Jose de Antique.
+He was initially a parish priest at St. Augustine Parish in Patnongon, Antique.
+In 1988, he was appointed rector of St. Peter Seminary in San Jose de Buenavista, Antique.
+In 2001, he was named diocesan treasurer and in 2007 he became the president of St. Anthony's College in Antique.
+Prior to his episcopal appointment, he had been vicar general of the Diocese of San Jose de Antique.

-Episcopal Ministry
+Episcopal ministry

-On March 19, 2011, Pope Benedict XVI appointed Bantolo as the Bishop of Masbate, succeeding Bishop Joel Z. Baylon, who was transferred to the Diocese of Legazpi in 2009.
+On March 19, 2011, Pope Benedict XVI appointed Bantolo as the Bishop of Masbate, succeeding Bishop Joel Baylon who was transferred to the Diocese of Legazpi in 2009.
 His episcopal consecration took place on August 22, 2011.
-He was formally installed in a ceremony led by the Apostolic Nuncio to the Philippines Archbishop Giuseppe Pinto at the Masbate Cathedral in September 6, 2011.
+He was formally installed in a ceremony led by the Apostolic Nuncio to the Philippines, Archbishop Giuseppe Pinto, at Masbate Cathedral on September 6, 2011.

 Within the Catholic Bishops' Conference of the Philippines, he was the chairman of the Episcopal Commission on Culture from 2019 to 2023.

+Death

+Bantolo died on December 13, 2025, at the age of 65.